Tangshan Hebei, China Travel Guide

 You will likely apply for a L Visa (Tourist Visa) for tourism in Tangshan.
 Other common visa types include: L Visa (Tourist Visa), F Visa (Non-commercial Visit Visa), M Visa (Business Visa), Z Visa (Work Visa), X1/X2 Visa (Study Visa).

-Gathering the correct documents is a critical a step towards your visa application:
+Gathering the proper documents is a critical a step towards your visa application:

-This section describes currency information, has cost breakdowns for different travel styles, and holds money-saving strategies.
+This section describes currency information, has cost breakdowns for different ways of traveling, and holds money-saving strategies.

 These approximations represent daily averages for a traveler in Tangshan.